 Castle Island, Pleasure Bay Beach, and the other South Boston beaches are free to the public - no admission charge.

 Fort Independence on Castle Island - Views & Tours

 At the top of Castle Island stands Fort Independence, a massive 5-pointed gray granite structure built between 1834 and 1851.

 What you see when you visit is actually the 8th fort to occupy this site.
-British troops destroyed the first one, built in 1634, as they fled Boston during the Revolutionary War.
+British troops destroyed the fifth one, built in 1634, as they fled Boston during the Revolutionary War.